AllToVR/THREE-Cesium-io/README.md

 First order of business was to have cesium and threejs data in the same CZML file (3ZML).
 This required me to parse the file myself.
 I pull out the cesium data packets and separate them by countries, states,  zip codes, transactions and then everything else.
 Each one has its own czmlDataSource.
 There maybe 100+ 3ZML files to load…..
 All THREEjs data packets create the THREEjs scene on the fly…

+Automatic loading of supporting 3ZML files: Each file is this own entity i.e. zipcodes are supporting files to a state; so I create an external source packet.

+Included is the file “three-cesium-ioAutoLoad.html”.
+When the variable “loadSample” is set to ‘true”; as the system is loading a 3ZML file it will automatically request the supporting file(s) from the server.

 Another challenge was real-time rendering.
 With so many 3ZML files; the system is always building the scene and never returns to the renderer.
 So I build a timer to delay making the next 3ZML file long enough to allow the renders to do their job.
 One day I will find a better way…

 Picking: The key to making CesiumJS and THREEjs interactive is knowing the ID of the other system.
 Both systems use a 6 part ID separated by a “-“; “system-subType-category-subcategory-vsubcategory-transaction”.
 System is “cml” or “three” (I am also interactive with AltSpaceVR).
 SubType is “Lbl”,”cat”,”sub”,”vsub” and ”trans”.
 When you choose an entity in CesiumJS; I simply reposition the THREEjs camera in front of that THREEjs object.
 When you click a THREEjs object; I have CesiumJS FlyTo the location.
 Zip codes and states FlyTo a different Altitude.
 Transactions have an extra line to show the transaction details.
 In the THREEjs scene; the plane on the graph representing that transaction is highlighted.